Uvita Central Pacific Coast, Costa Rica Travel Guide

 Many Uvita restaurants feature open-air dining.

-Communication with the employees are essential for allergies.
+Communication with staff is essential for allergies.

 Make dining an enjoyable a portion of your Uvita adventure.